 Registered Mail provides the sender with a date stamped official receipt as proof of mailing.
 Liability Coverage for loss or damage is included.
 For detailed information, see Registered Mail (U.S.A. and International).

 Materials for the use of the blind mailed in Canada for delivery to the U.S.A. or other international destinations may be sent by Registered Mail free of charge.
 See Literature for the Blind for more information.

 Labels and Documentation Required

-Two paper copies of the electronic Order, or the original hard copy Order (Statement of Mailing), must be given at the time of mailing to an authorized Canada Post employee at the Receipt Verification Unit (RVU) or at the postal facility approved by Canada Post.
+Two paper copies of the electronic Order, or the original hard copy Order (Statement of Mailing), must be given at the time of mailing to an authorized Canada Post employee at a Canada Post approved deposit location.

 Letter, cards, postcards and envelopes – All letters, cards and postcards must be rectangular and all envelopes including self-mailers and transparent plastic envelopes (also referred to as polybags), must be fully sealed.
 In order to meet this requirement, irregularly shaped cards or postcards must be sent in a sealed, rectangular envelope.

 All letters and postcards must bear the words “AIR MAIL” and/or “PAR AVION” in black or blue on the address side of the item, in the upper left-hand corner, under the return address (when provided).
 The words “AIR MAIL” and “PAR AVION” can also be printed on a black or blue label, affixed in the same location.

 The maximum length to height ratio of letters, cards and postcards is 2.6 : 1.
 The minimum is 1.3 : 1 to the U.S.A. and 1.4 : 1 to other international destinations.
 Items paid by postage stamps that do not meet the ratio but fall within maximum standard sizes are charged at the applicable Standard price for Letter-post service.